Air Board (Australia): Home front and operations in the Middle East and Europe

 In October 1939, following the outbreak of war, and without consulting the Air Board, the Australian government agreed to participate in the Empire Air Training Scheme (EATS).
 The next month, the government reorganised the Department of Defence into four ministries: the Department of Defence Coordination, headed by Prime Minister Robert Menzies, and the Departments of Air, Army and Navy, each with their own minister; the Air Board became responsible to the Minister for Air.
-The board's Finance Member, Melville Langslow, was appointed Secretary of the Department of Air.
+The board's FM, Melville Langslow, was appointed Secretary of the Department of Air.
 In anticipation of a significant increase in manpower and units, the Air Board decided to decentralise command and control of the RAAF.
 Goble proposed in January 1940 to organise the Air Force along functional lines with Home Defence, Training, and Maintenance Commands, as well as an Overseas Command.
 The Air Board supported the plan but the Australian government chose not to implement it.

-Goble was replaced in February 1940 by Air Chief Marshal Sir Charles Burnett, RAF, who focussed on rapidly expanding the RAAF to meet the needs of EATS and believed that Australia's huge land mass would make a functional command system unwieldy.
+Goble was replaced in February 1940 by Air Chief Marshal Sir Charles Burnett, RAF, who focused on rapidly expanding the RAAF to meet the needs of EATS and believed that Australia's huge land mass would make a functional command system unwieldy.
 He reorganised the Air Force into a geographically based "area" system.
-The air officer commanding (AOC) of each area was delegated operational and administrative authority within his sphere of responsibility, while the CAS and Air Board determined high-level policy.
-At the same time, the Air Board was reorganised to comprise the CAS, AMP, Air Member for Organisation and Equipment (AMOE), Director-General of Supply and Production (DGSP), and Finance Member (FM); a Business Member (BM) was added in December.
-DGSP, FM and BM were civilian positions.
+The air officer commanding (AOC) each area was delegated operational and administrative authority within their sphere of responsibility, while the CAS and Air Board determined high-level policy.

+In March 1940, the Air Board was reorganised to comprise the CAS, AMP, Air Member for Organisation and Equipment (AMOE), Director-General of Supply and Production (DGSP), and FM; a Business Member (BM) was added in December.
+Like the FM, DGSP and BM were civilian positions.
+DGSP superseded the position of AMS.
 Williams, promoted to acting air marshal, was recalled from Britain to take up the position of AMOE.
 According to Williams, Burnett acted "as though he were a Commander in Chief", ignoring the Air Board's role in controlling the RAAF.
-Henry Wrigley, AMP from 1940 to 1942, contended in a 1986 interview that Burnett had "never held a post in which he was a member of a corporate body like our Air Board or the Air Council in Britain... he was very prone to try and override members of the Air Board...
-And the duties and responsibilities of members of the Air Board were definitely laid down in the Air Force regulations..."
+Henry Wrigley, AMP from 1940 to 1942, contended in a 1986 interview that Burnett had "never held a post in which he was a member of a corporate body like our Air Board or the Air Council in Britain ... he was very prone to try and override members of the Air Board ...
+And the duties and responsibilities of members of the Air Board were definitely laid down in the Air Force regulations ..."
 Burnett did gain credit for pushing for the establishment of the Women's Auxiliary Australian Air Force (WAAAF), formed in March 1941 as the first uniformed women's branch of an armed service in the country.
 He did so in the face of opposition from within the RAAF, as well as from both sides of Federal politics.
 The Air Board had considered a letter from Mary Bell, wife of an RAAF officer, regarding a women's auxiliary in November 1939 but took no action at the time.
+In June 1940, Burnett invited Bell to produce a proposal for the women's service.
 Wrigley recalled that Burnett wanted his elder daughter, a veteran of Britain's Women's Auxiliary Air Force, to take charge of the WAAAF.
 As AMP, with responsibility for the new branch, Wrigley told Burnett that there had already been "enough public outcry" over a non-Australian being named CAS, and there would be "a further public outcry" if anyone other than an Australian was appointed WAAAF Director.
 Instead, Wrigley selected a Sydney-based corporate executive, Clare Stevenson.